numba/numba/docs/source/reference/pysupported.rst

         return a, b, c # return all three

-Additionally, it is possible to hand Python lists into Numba compiled functions as arguments and have them converted to *immutable typed-lists*:
+Additionally, it is possible to pass Python lists into Numba compiled functions as arguments and have them converted to *immutable typed-lists*:

 .. code-block:: python